LeweyM/LeweyM.github.io/personal-site/content/posts/3-Starting-the-compiler.md

 }
 ```

 Finally, let's use another interface for composite nodes - those with the ability to contain child nodes.
-This will make things easier when we add other types of composite nodes other than just `group`.
+This will make things easier when we add other types of composite nodes other than just `Group`.

 ```go
 // ast.go